What is the month-end close process? Everything you need to know

 On the other hand, a streamlined process can ensure the close goes smoothly, helping accounting teams collaborate effectively and saving time.

 A month-end close checklist can help you standardize processes by laying out the tasks that must be accomplished prior to finalizing monthly financial statements.
-It helps ensure you don’t skip any of the records that must be verified to generate accurate financial records, including:
+It stops you skipping any of the records you need to verify to generate accurate financial records, including:

 For a full checklist of procedures, download our free monthly close checklist template.